mjhough/course-ripper/README.md

-# uq-library-cli-gem
+# course_ripper
-A gem that dumps all unrestricted files for any UQ course.
+A program that downloads all lectures and announcements from a given UQ course

-## Installation

-    $ gem install uq-libraries

 ## Usage

 Type the below and follow the on screen prompts.
+    1. Run the rip

-    $ course-ripper
+    $ ./bin/course-ripper rip

 ## Contributing